bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 72°
+- 71°
-- Mostly Cloudy
+- Drizzle
-- 94% humidity
+- 96% humidity
-- 10 mph wind
+- 9 mph wind
-- 66% cloud cover
+- 94% cloud cover
-- 33 AQI 🟩
+- 32 AQI 🟩
-- 2.46 inches of rain in the past 24 hours
+- 2.47 inches of rain in the past 24 hours
-- 0.96 inches of rain expected in the next 48 hours
+- 1.13 inches of rain expected in the next 48 hours

 <noscript>
 <p>Today's Temperature</p>